notnews/uk_not_news/README.md

 #### Data

-Given copyright issues, we cannot share full-text data publicly.
-An abbreviated dataset without the story text but including the URL, source,  date, predicted and training labels can be [found here](https://doi.org/10.7910/DVN/VZ8DB3).
+Given copyright issues, we cannot share the full-text of news articles publicly.
+A dataset without the story text but including the URL, source,  date, predicted and training labels can be [found here](https://doi.org/10.7910/DVN/VZ8DB3).

 We are happy to share the raw article text data under the following conditions:

 * you will not share the data with anyone else, and
-* you will only use it for research purposes.
+* you will only use it for research purposes

 To request the data, please fill out this [form](https://goo.gl/forms/WMv6qtmr5H4IehgF3).
 If your request is approved, you will get read access to a file in a Google Coldline Storage bucket for a month.
-The bucket is setup such that the requester pays.
-Thus, you will need to create a project that can be used for billing.
+The bucket is setup such that the requester pays---you will need to create a project that can be used for billing.

 #### Authors